Hans-Georg von Seidel: Mannerheim's birthday

-Eastern front
+Eastern Front

 For the 800,000 Luftwaffe personnel on the Eastern Front, Seidel was able to work with Milch to secure extra woollen underwear, fur boots, and other winter wear.
 However, beginning in October 1942 during the Battle of Stalingrad, Seidel sought desperately to find enough aircraft to supply the surrounded Sixth Army by air–the Junkers Ju 52 transports of Luftflotte 4 (Air Fleet 4) were not sufficient, and Hitler had ordered the army to stand and fight.
 On 23 November, Seidel ordered all German ministry, training, and staff aircraft of any size to join the airlift into Stalingrad.
 Some 600 aircraft flown by highly skilled instructors were taken from training facilities and sent east, with the result that some specialized training schools were closed.
 Aircraft as various as Heinkel He 111 bombers, Focke-Wulf Fw 200 Condor reconnaissance patrol bombers, Junkers Ju 90 airliners, and Junkers Ju 86 trainers were pressed into airlift service.
 Many that arrived at eastern air bases were pushed aside as useless until they could be winterized.
 By 19 December, the collection of aircraft were at their peak of delivery, with 289 tonnes of supplies dropped in 154 sorties on that day.
 The Sixth Army needed 700–800 tonnes each day, with food and munitions as top priority, but they received only a fraction of that, and some deliveries such as spices and summer clothing were completely useless to the troops.
 Severe winter conditions and unrelenting Soviet attacks took a heavy toll of the ground and air forces.
 Some 488 aircraft were lost along with some 1,000 of the Luftwaffes finest airmen.
 Seidel noted the great equipment losses in that theatre: "Of 100,000 Luftwaffe vehicles in the East, only 15 per cent still functioning early in January 1942."
 The aircraft evacuated 42,000 men, mostly wounded, with the last one flown out on 24 January 1943.
 The Sixth Army surrendered on 3 February.

 Hitler blamed Göring for the disaster in East, after which Göring announced that he would court-martial Jeschonnek and Seidel for causing the failure of the Stalingrad airlift.
 Hitler forbade this action as he believed that the two men were not at fault.

-From July 1944 to February 1945 Seidel served in Berlin as commander of Luftflotte 10 (Air Fleet 10), a training and replacement organization.
-Late in February he was named leader of the Reserve Luftwaffe High Command, a position he was to hold for a few months until the end of the war.
+From July 1944 to February 1945, von Seidel served in Berlin as commander of Luftflotte 10 (Air Fleet 10), a training and replacement organization.
+Late in February, he was named leader of the Reserve Luftwaffe High Command, a position he was to hold for a few months until the end of the war.